Is your Mac not booting up after the latest macOS update? Or seeing a white, gray, or other Mac screen of death? If so, don’t panic! You’re not alone.

-If None of the above steps helped your issue, chances are that you have an unsigned kernel extension that is mis-firing.
+If none of the above steps helped your issue, the chances are that you have an unsigned kernel extension that is misfiring.

-In order to tackle the Kernel extension issue, first shutdown the Mac and turn it on while pressing and holding Cmd +R to enter Recovery Mode.
-Open your Disk Utility.
-If your drive is encrypted you will have to unlock it and enter your encryption password.
-Quit Disk utility and open terminal.
+To tackle the Kernel extension issue, first shut down the Mac and turn it on while pressing and holding Cmd +R to enter Recovery Mode.
+If your drive is encrypted, you have to unlock it and enter your encryption password.

 - There should now be a kextList.txt file on your desktop, open it and press both the “Apple(Command)” and “F” keys to bring up the find.

-- In the find field insert “Obtained from: Not Signed” Copy the destination to the .kext file to a list for use later.
+- In the find, field insert “Obtained from: Not Signed” Copy the destination to the .kext file to a list for use later.
 (Click next to cycle through all of them.)
-Example: /System/Library/Extensions/JMicronATA.kext

 - Browse your drive to /System/Library/Extensions and remove any of the unsigned kext files.